How do I do business with Aetna?

 What should I do if I haven’t heard back from anyone?

 Please allow up to four weeks for us to respond to your request.
-If you do not hear from someone within a month of your initial outreach, please contact Supplier Diversity at firstname.lastname@example.org for a status.
+If you do not hear from someone within that time, please contact firstname.lastname@example.org.

 Does Aetna participate in any tradeshows or national conferences with the National Minority Supplier Development Council, Women’s Business Enterprise National Council or other national organizations?